 Your options

-While it used to be that families cared for their aging relatives, today's elderly increasingly rely on professional care from home health aides and nursing homes.
+While it used to be that families cared for their aging relatives, today's elderly increasingly relies on professional care from home health aides and nursing homes.
 Often, long-term care starts with services such as home visits, then, depending on your health and independence, may transition to additional services that require full-time nursing care.
 These services will increase in cost if your required care increases.

 You face a crucial decision as you get older: Should you rely on your retirement nest egg and other savings to effectively “self-fund” your costs by paying the bills out-of-pocket for long-term care service, or should you consider the up-front cost of long-term care insurance?